masakifukunishi/algorithm-data-structure-crash-course/stack.md

 ## What is Stack (data structure)?

 A stack is a data structure that follows the Last-In-First-Out (LIFO) principle.
-It has two main operations:
+It has two main operations.

 - Push